-On September 12, 2022, Apple released a set of security updates that fixed newly-identified zero day vulnerabilities in their devices.
-Apple acknowledged reports that these vulnerabilities may have been exploited by hackers, but did not go into greater detail.
+On September 12, 2022, Apple identified and patched a set of zero day vulnerabilities in their devices, and acknowledged reports that these vulnerabilities may have been exploited by hackers.
+You can find a full list of security updates on Apple’s website.

 September 2022: Apple Security Updates Address Zero-Day Vulnerabilities